 Had the defendant paramedics followed the required protocol, and no evidence of improvement detected, the paramedics would have been required to remove the patient from the ventilator and apply a bag-valve-mask (BVM) device onto the ET tube to ventilate the patient.
 If this maneuver resolved the situation by evidence of better oxygenation and reduction in CO2 levels, then the ventilator was likely malfunctioning and continued use of the BVM would be appropriate until arrival at the destination facility.

 Instead, the defendant paramedics observed significant evidence of insufficient ventilation, including dangerously high levels of CO2 throughout most of the ten-minute transport, without taking the appropriate remedial measures, resulting in permanent hypoxic-ischemic brain injury.

 The plaintiff, a husband, and father of seven children, has not made any meaningful recovery with respect to his brain injury and remains in a skilled nursing facility, unable to eat, drink, speak, walk, talk, or perform any other activity.

 FIND OUT IF YOU HAVE A PARAMEDIC-RELATED NEGLIGENCE CASE

-If you have suffered an injury due to paramedic-related negligence, contact us for a free confidential case review and receive a response within hours, or call (617) 886-0500.
+If you have suffered an injury due to paramedic-related negligence, contact us for a free confidential case review by an experienced Boston medical malpractice attorney and receive a response within hours, or call (617) 886-0500.